Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues

 Impact assessment, conducted using causal inference methods on data from randomized experiments or observational studies, informs on the effectiveness of public health policies or the detrimental effect of events and interventions \citep{imbens2015causal, whatif}.
 Impact evaluation is typically carried out by comparing two counterfactual conditions, one where the intervention or event of interest is present (treatment condition) and one where it is not (control condition).
 Common causal inference methods estimate causal effects by implicitly or explicitly imputing what would have happened if units under the control condition were actually assigned to treatment and vice versa \citep{imbens2015causal}.

-Governments and policy-makers commonly rely on evidence provided by such evaluations to design and plan the implementation of future policies \citep{evidencebased}.
-If a policy is proven to be effective, governments and policy-makers will be motivated to proceed with its implementation and scale-up.
-On the contrary, if evidence shows that an event or a socio-economic intervention is harmful, new occurrences of such event or intervention should be prevented.
-However, policy evaluation, as well as health assessment of social events and socio-economic interventions, is usually conducted on implemented interventions or observed events, in the observed sample and at the time when data were collected.
-Thus, it cannot directly guide to the best solution in terms of interventions to implement or events to prevent.
-In fact, it does not answer a question of primary interest: ``Will the intervention be effective when applied to the same or another target population in a future implementation?''
-In principle, this is a crucial question that drives the evaluation of any intervention.
-When evaluating the effectiveness of an intervention, in addition to assessing whether it actually worked as expected, ideally we want to inform about the opportunity to use the same strategy in the future.
-Nevertheless, the answer usually relies on informal qualitative assessments, which commonly disregard the possibility that the estimated impact will not be the same in a future implementation.
+Governments and policy-makers often rely on evidence from such evaluations to guide the design and implementation of future policies \citep{evidencebased}.
+When a policy is shown to be effective, it motivates governments and policy-makers to pursue its implementation and scale-up.
+Conversely, if evidence indicates that an event or a socio-economic intervention is harmful, efforts should be made to prevent its recurrence.
+However, traditional policy evaluation and health assessments of social events and socio-economic interventions are typically conducted on past interventions or observed events within the sampled population and at the time data were collected.
+Thus, they cannot directly inform future interventions or preventions.
+In fact, they do not address a key question: ``\textit{Will the intervention be effective when applied to the same or another target population in a future implementation?}'' This question is central to evaluating any intervention.
+While assessing whether an intervention worked as intended is important, informing decisions about its future use is equally critical.
+Yet, answers to such forward-looking questions often rely on informal, qualitative assessments that overlook the possibility that the estimated impact may differ in future implementations.